Summary: in this tutorial, you’ll learn how to use the SQL BETWEEN

 operator works.

-operator to find all employees whose salaries are between 2,500 and 2,900:
+operator to find employees with the salaries between 2,500

 SELECT